quasarstream/PHP-FFmpeg-video-streaming/README.md

 $hls->save('/var/www/media/videos/hls/test.m3u8', [$to_google_cloud, $to_custom_cloud]);
 ```

-**NOTE:** You can mix opening and saving options together.
-For instance, you can open a file on your local machine and save packaged files to a Cloud (or vice versa).
+**NOTE:** You can open a file from your local machine(or a cloud) and save files to a local path or a cloud(or multiple clouds).

 ![schema](/docs/schema.gif?raw=true "schema" )

 ### Metadata Extraction
-After saving files(wherever you saved them), you can extract the metadata from the video and streams:
+After saving files(wherever you saved them), you can extract the metadata from the video and streams.
+You can save these metadata to your database.
 ``` php
 $metadata = $hls->save();

 echo $metadata['filename']; // path to metadata.json
 var_dump($metadata['metadata']); // dump all metadata
 ```
-**NOTE:** You can save these metadata to your database.
+**NOTE:** It won't save metadata to clouds because of some security concerns.

 ### Other Advanced Features
 You can easily use other advanced features in the **[PHP-FFMpeg](https://github.com/PHP-FFMpeg/PHP-FFMpeg)** library.
 In fact, when you open a file with the `open` method(or `openFromCloud`), it holds the Media object that belongs to the PHP-FFMpeg.